christien-viray/NBA-Player-Value-Analysis/NBA Player Analysis/README.md

 Author: Christien Viray

-This mini-project analyzes the value of NBA players based on their performance stats and salary during the 2023-2024 season.
+This project analyzes the value of NBA players based on their performance stats and salary during the 2023-2024 season.
 Using Python and Excel, I explored metrics like Player Efficiency Rating (PER), games played, minutes played, and PER per million dollars to determine which players give the most value to their teams.

 Summary